Ahuss98/jumperjumper/README.md

 - [] add click to start menu
 - [] add losing menu
 - [] add pause menu
+- [x] add score tracking

 css styling:
 - [x] the player **div** must have a **keyframe** animation on the left side of the screen that jumps 100px of the ground
 - [x] the block **div** must have a **keyframe** animation that moves from the right hand side of the screen to the left hand side and to repeat infinitely
+- [] add moon which can switch to the sunand make the screen day time and change to sun
 ---
 ### 🧑‍🎨 Further design